-5. The assessment criteria
+The assessment criteria

 You must address all assessment criteria in your application.
-We will assess your application based on the weighting given to each technical criterion and against the non-weighted (non-technical) Overall Value and Risk of the project assessment criterion.
+We will assess your application based on the weighting given to each technical criterion and against the non-weighted (non-technical) assessment criterion.

 The application form requests information that directly relates to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
-You should provide evidence to support your responses.
+You should provide evidence to support your responses to each criterion.
 Size limits apply to all responses.